makslevental/blog/_posts/2020-04-04-Einstein-Field-Equations.md

 where $g^{ij}$ are the components of the inverse metric tensor (given by the entries of the inverse matrix to $g_{ij}$).
 Taking the sharp of a covector field is referred to as "raising an index".

+# Covariant derivatives

+Invariably (pardon the pun) when doing physics you'll need derivatives of quantities.
+This prompts the question: how do derivatives of tensors transform under a change of coordinate system?

 # Foonotes